People

 mhsouza@ucdavis.edu

 Makayla studies how we use context-based predictions to help guide visual attention.
-She primarily utilizes EEGs/ERPs to better understand these processes.
+She primarily utilizes VR and EEGs/ERPs to better understand these processes.
 She developed these interests while completing her undergrad at UC Merced studying the neural underpinnings of cognitive control.

 Undergraduate Students